 As the program provides no college credit, no specific prerequisites or admission requirements apply.
 Upon enrolling in the online program, students receive six months in which to complete all requirements, which span 150 hours of material in eight sections: the dental profession, interpersonal communication skills, records management, scheduling and recall systems, dental insurance processing, financial management, office equipment and inventory, and employment strategies.
 Successful completion prepares students to pursue administrative jobs in the dental industry.

-The Eastern Iowa Community College District is regionally accredited by the Higher Learning Commission.
+Eastern Iowa Community College District is regionally accredited by the Higher Learning Commission (HLC).

 13. Saint Louis Community College